 I’m guided around a black curtain by a Techstars rep who tells me Maëlle Gavet is now free for her interview.
 I see Gavet sitting in a black leather chair.
 It can be intimidating interviewing the likes of Gavet’s reach and stature in the tech world; however, Maëlle immediately disarms you with her sparkling personality, amicable manner and non-pretentious style.

 It’s little wonder why Techstars chose her from a field of candidates to have her as the new CEO.
-Aside from the 15 plus years of executive experience that Gavet holds, with stints at OZON.ru and Priceline Group, this executive stalwart doesn’t come across hardened by those years, instead she comes across self-assured, poised and approachable.
+Aside from over fifteen years of executive experience, with stints at OZON.ru and Priceline Group, Gavet is a boardroom stalwart who doesn’t come across hardened by those years, instead she comes across self-assured, poised and approachable.

 Admittedly, I tell her—to my embarrassment—that prior to meeting I had never heard of Techstars; however, I also admitted that since then, each time I engaged with a startup founder and mentioned Techstars, every single one of them knew of the company.